Exaii2/blender-creature-limb-drawer/README.md

 - LIMB ROTATION

 The limb-orientation is based on the connected vertices.
 Moving the edge vertices will change the rotation to some degree.
-This is an trade off for accessability.
+When trying to have correctly rotated fingers, you might need to adjust the rotation of the entire limb.
+This is certainly an trade off for accessability.

 - LIVE EDITING PERFORMANCE